szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1300:** Make Silver Sword significantly more unique and add a more interesting (IMO) description

-This component improves the description to something a bit more interesting than "hey, this sword is evil and can cut heads off."
-See the file "unique_descriptions.md" for details.
+This component improves the description to something a bit more interesting than "hey, this sword is evil and can cut heads off".
 Additionally:

 - The faulty probabilities for vorpal hit are fixed (true 25%, not 26%)
 - The sword acts in **every way** as a +5 two-handed sword **against mind flayers only**, that is, +5 THAC0, +5 enchantment, 1d10+5 damage